firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 This file tracks hardware configurations that you can deploy as simulated nodes in FireSim.
-Each such configuration contains a name for easy reference in higher-level configurations, defined in the section header, an handle to a bitstream (an AGFI or ``xclbin`` path), which represents the FPGA image, a custom runtime config, if one is needed, and a deploy quadruplet override if one is necessary.
+Each such configuration contains a name for easy reference in higher-level configurations, defined in the section header, an handle to a bitstream (i.e. an AGFI or ``xclbin`` path), which represents the
+FPGA image, a custom runtime config, if one is needed, and a deploy quadruplet override if one is necessary.

-When you build a new bitstream, you should put the default version of it in this file so that it can be referenced from your other configuration files (the AGFI ID or ``xclbin`` path).
+When you build a new bitstream, you should put the default version of it in this file so that it can be referenced from your other configuration files (i.e. the AGFI ID or ``xclbin`` path).

 The following is an example section from this file - you can add as many of these as necessary: